dennuguyen/comp3311/tut09/README.md

 Note:
 - Source has no non-trivial FDs

-Candidate keys are A, C, F, I, N by inspection.
+Candidate keys are {A, C, F, I, N} by inspection.

 Is BCNF because all LHS of FDs contain a candidate key set.